renuy/docs-cluster-essentials/deploy.md

 ### <a id='supported-platforms'></a> Supported Platforms

-The Cluster Essentials install script can only be run on amd64 CPUs with MacOS, Windows or Linux.
+The Cluster Essentials install script can only be run on AMD64 &nbsp;CPUs with macOS, Windows or Linux.

 ## <a id='install'></a> Install